 Intensive Residential Treatment

-Warwick House is an intensive, family focused residential treatment program serving children ages 5 - 14 years old who struggle with serious emotional and behavioral problems often associated with severe trauma, substance abuse exposure, and serious family stressors.
-Warwick offers short term residential treatment to address the underlying causes of behaviors necessitating out of home treatment with an emphasis on reunification and long term stability and recovery for both the child and family.
+Warwick House is an intensive, family focused residential treatment program (IRTF) serving children ages 5 – 14 years old who struggle with serious emotional and behavioral problems often associated with severe trauma, substance abuse exposure, and serious family stressors.
+Warwick offers short term intensive residential (STIR) treatment programming to address the underlying causes of behaviors necessitating out of home treatment with an emphasis on reunification and long term stability and recovery for both the child and family.

 The Warwick House program is dedicated to:

 - Reducing the severity of the emotional, behavioral and substance abusing concerns.

 - Improving family functioning and family relationships by maximizing each family members ability to access both internal and external strengths and community resources.